Association of Chicago Theological Schools (ACTS)

 The OMNIA Institute for Contextual Leadership

-The OMNIA Institute for Contextual Leadership is a tremendous resource for all LSTC students, but especially for those concentrating on urban ministry."
+The OMNIA Institute for Contextual Leadership is a tremendous resource for all LSTC students, but especially for those concentrating on urban ministry and those with interests in international ministry opportunities.

 University of Chicago (U of C)